Selector

 The Selector was designed to allow you to toggle any of 12 different components in or out of a circuit in a parallel configuration with the press of a dedicated latching button.
 Simple concept, loads of utility.

 After playing around with this for just a few minutes, I decided to discontinue the Cap Caddy in favor of this faster and more versatile prototyping tool.
-Don't get me wrong, the Cap Caddy is great - but the Selector is better.
+Don't get me wrong, the Cap Caddy was great - but the Selector is better.